XinyiYS/CollaborativeFairFederatedLearning/pytorch/Notes.md

 _However, we note that, in such cases, it seems that the parties are no longer helping each other achieving better performance, we believe it could be caused by the selection of the punishment factor (alpha parameter in the sinh function) and it might need to be decresed in the settings where the contributions of the parties are already very well distinguishable so that a large punishment factor would isolate low-contribution party too early from the collaboration preventing them to learn and helping others learn._

-4. [ ] - Run MNIST P5 with smaller alpha to allow low-contribution parties to learn, and yet not hijacking the entire training process.
+4. [ ] - Run MNIST P5 with smaller alpha to allow low-contribution parties to learn, and yet not hijacking the entire training process. __PENDING__

 ## No pretrain
 ### Adult